Insider Guide To Landing A Book Promo Deal

 Haven’t you heard?
 The best way to HACK the Kindle market is by publishing a thousand billion books every month that are four pages long.
 Well hey, guess what?
 You ain’t hacking the book promotion sites by doing that.

-Instead, actually learn to write, give it your all, rewrite it six times, get an editor, then get a proofreader.
+Instead, actually learn to write, give it your all, rewrite it six times, get an editor, put it through Grammarly, then get a proofreader.
 Do whatever it takes to make your book truly special, completely professional, and undeniably worth reading.
 Then you’ll have something a book promotion company will be eager to share with their readers.

 Step 2: Write about the subject matter with a broad appeal or in a popular genre